The packaging of any product plays a decisive role in its marketing and persuading the customers to buy it.

 How the colour of packaging impacts sales?

 Colour is one of the central elements of the product’s packaging and plays a significant role not only in the brand perception in the customers but also, in influencing the purchasing behaviour.
 Colours used in packaging may result in causing apprehension or sometimes rejection by the customers, especially in the case of food packaging.

 With the rising demand for packaged foods, companies are manufacturing a higher number of food items that can be sold as packaged foods and ensure that its packaging can keep the food items safe.
 But at the same time, the colours and design used for food packaging are chosen strategically, so that the packaging of the food product can help in boosting sales.
 For instance, the bright colours connote the pops of the sweet or tangy flavour while the subdued colours signify the complex flavours.
 This is why, the candies packed in red, yellow and orange coloured wraps attract more customers than the candies packed in dull colours and not so shiny wrappers.

 Impacting customer psychology using colours

 The food items are capable of triggering multiple senses in the customers, not just in the conscious, but in the subconscious brain as well.
-However, each product only gets a small window about 2-3 seconds to get noticed by the customer.
-Besides, there are so many products in the similar niche placed around a product, that the customer gets ample of choice between products.
-In such scenario, the products which have been packed strategically using the right combination of colours stand better chance to impress the customers as compared to their counterparts.
+However, each product only gets a small window of about 2-3 seconds to get noticed by the customer.
+Besides, there are so many products in a similar niche placed around a product, that the customer gets ample choice between products.
+In such a scenario, the products which have been packed strategically using the right combination of colours stand a better chance to impress the customers as compared to their counterparts.

-Click on source to understand that how the colours on the food packaging impact the consumer behaviour.
+Click on source to understand that how the colours on the food packaging impact consumer behaviour.